-- 1. Write standardized recipes in order, calculate the cost of ingredients and determine sales price with an 80% proficiency. - 2.
-Demonstrate food production principles with appropriate tools and equipment utilizing proper food preparation techniques. - 3.
-Apply safety and sanitation principles and procedures, as well as, personal hygiene in food production. - 4.
-Practice professionalism and work ethics necessary for a successful career in food service. - 5.
-Demonstrate menu planning skills and technique with an 80% proficiency.
+1) Write standardized recipes in order, calculate the cost of ingredients and determine sales price with an 80% proficiency.

+2) Demonstrate food production principles with appropriate tools and equipment utilizing proper food preparation techniques.

+3) Apply safety and sanitation principles and procedures, as well as, personal hygiene in food production.

+- 4) Practice professionalism and work ethics necessary for a successful career in food service. - 5) Demonstrate menu planning skills and techniques with an 80% proficiency.

 COURSE# COURSE CREDITS

 CTTT055 ProStart I 1.0

 CTTT065 ProStart II + 2.0

 CTTT075 ProStart III + 1.0

 Total Technical Requirements 4.0

-Certificate of Mo astery

-COURSE# COURSE CREDITS

-All courses for Certificate of Completion AND at least one credit

-Work Experience in this program.
-1.0

-Total Technical 5.0
+COURSE# COURSE CREDITS All courses for Certificate of Completion (with a "B" or better) AND at la east one credit (180 hours) of Work Experience in this program.
+1.0 Total Technical Requirements 5.0